Bikossor/catchphrase/website/docs/intro.md

 # Introduction

-`catchphrase` helps you internationalize your projects.
+Catchphrase helps you internationalize your projects.

 :::info
 Catchphrase currently only supports CSR _(client-side rendering)_ and not SSR _(server-side rendering)_.
 This feature will be available in the future.